fiverr/passable/_docs/enforce/rules/size/larger_than/README.md

 ## Arguments
 * `value`: the value which you would like to test. can be:
-* `target` the value which you woul like your initial object to be tested against
+* `target` the value which you would like your initial object to be tested against

 Both arguments can be of the following types:
 * object: checks against count of keys